Ben-Tekaya-Iyadh/Note-App/README.md

 # Notes-App

-Welcome to my Notes-App!
-This app is part of my personal portfolio and serves as a showcase for what i have learned for the last 3 monthes.
+This app is part of my personal portfolio and serves as a showcase for what I have learned over the last 3 months.
+It's also an open space for feedback and code reviews.
-It demonstrates my abilities in building simple, responsive web applications.
+The Notes-App demonstrates my abilities in building simple, responsive web applications.

 ## Features

--The Notes-App as the name says is a note app; it interacts with a simple backend that provides the ability to create, edit, and delete notes from an Sqlite database, the notes can be attached with text, images and also a costumized color (something like sticky notes).
+- The Notes-App, as the name suggests, is a note-taking app built with **React**.
+It interacts with a simple **Express.js** backend that allows users to create, edit, and delete notes stored in an **SQLite** database.
+The notes can include text, images, and a customized color, similar to sticky notes.

 ## Technologies Used